Monica MontesaJune 08, 2022

 Recruitment Marketing Guide: Everything Needed to Build Your Strategy

 Recruiting top talent has changed a great deal in the last decade.
-Gone are the days of posting a job, running an advertisement, or sharing an opening on social media, and hoping that it lures job seekers in to apply.
+Gone are the days of posting a job, running an advertisement, or sharing an opening on social media, and hoping that it convinces job seekers to apply.

-Here at Phenom, we created The Definitive Guide to Recruitment Marketing to help recruiters understand how to reach top talent, create an ideal candidate experience, and bolster their employer brand.
+Recruitment marketing can help talent acquisition teams reach top talent, establish a positive employer brand, and provide a fantastic candidate experience from initial engagement to hire.
+We’ve created The Definitive Guide to Recruitment Marketing to help recruiters understand how to reach top talent by building an ideal candidate experience and boosting their employer brand.
 This guide will help you:

-• Build an effective recruitment marketing strategyTap into the best marketing channels and tactics to find and attract top talent
+• Use the best marketing channels and tactics to find and attract top talent

 • Establish a strong employer brand that reflects your mission, values, and culture